Skanarky/learn-today/README.md

 ## Description

-Front end project with minor back end implementation.
+Front end project with minor back end implementation (server was set for accessing the YouTube, Udemy & Coursera APIs).

-It is associated with 'Personal React/Redux Site' project from my time at V School.

-The requirements for the assignment can be found at [Personal React Redux Site](https://coursework.vschool.io/personal-react-redux-site/)
+The app is a search engine for learning resources via the Udemy, YouTube & Coursera APIs.

+Online API integration.

+React Router used for the different views (pages).

+Responsive design.